 - Identify and analyze the new challenges faced by Africa including questions of African unity, Pan Africanism, regional integration, education and culture, youth, gender issues, health, cultural diversity, creativity, arts, culture and development, intercultural dialogue within Africa, peace and environment, climate change, urbanization, scientific research and innovation, health care, sustainable development, good governance, South- South cooperation, relationship with African Diaspora etc.

-The Ninth volume attempts to make a significant contribution to the International Decade for People of African Descent which will be proclaimed by the UN General Assembly end 2013.
+The Ninth volume attempts to make a significant contribution to the International Decade for People of African Descent 2015-2024 proclaimed by the UN General Assembly.
 Furthermore, changes that occurred after the Cold War and Apartheid era, but also important challenges taking into account international landmark events have to be analyzed from the African perspective.
 With regard to the African Diaspora, the new findings concerning the African presence in different parts of the world in ancient time, the deportation of Africans during the slave trade and the migration of Africans during the colonization and after the independence will be taken into account.